okhlybov/zstdlib/README.md

 Note that _zstdlib_ currently omits Gzip file support with its `GzipFile`, `GzipReader` and `GzipWriter` classes and associated constants although this may be changed in future.

+There exist `Zstdlib::ZSTD_VERSION` constant and `Zstdlib.zstd_version` module method which can be used to obtain shipped Zstd library version.

 ### General guidelines